 This is an examination of electricity and magnetism as well as the particle and wave model of light only.
-The seeming "missing sections" addressing NYSS relevant to the mechanics standards are addressed in an accompanying paper analyzing the modeling method for teaching mechanics.5
+The modeling mechanics curriculum, matched to the NYSS relevant to the mechanics standards, are addressed in a separate accompanying paper analyzing the modeling method for teaching mechanics.5

 The Modeling Curricula is distributed in a format unique from other curricula and textbooks.
-The Modeling Curricula is distributed in a paper format and an electronic format that is purposely distributed as a text file.
-The reasoning for this is that unlike textbooks, Modeling Curricula activities may be modified or edited by teachers to address their teaching styles as they feel necessary.
+The Modeling Curricula is distributed as both a paper format and an electronic format that is purposely distributed as text files.
+The reasoning for this is that unlike textbooks, Modeling Curricula activities may be modified or edited by teachers to address their teaching styles and needs as teachers feel appropriate.
 Modifications may also be made that could alter the present activities to incorporate more or all of the NYSS.
-For example, in addition to the Modeling Curricula a teacher can branch out for additional recourses for teaching electricity and magnetism.
-Such resources include the Castle curricula.
-The Castle curricula can be used to make possible additions and modifications in order to meet the NYSS^{6, 7} In discussion with Chris Filkins, a teacher at Fredonia High School who teaches Regents Physics with the Modeling Curricula, he finds that much of the electricity and magnetism is not only supplemented by the Castle material but the two are complementary to each other .6
+For example, in addition to the Modeling Curricula a teacher can include additional recourses for teaching electricity and magnetism.
+Such resources include the CASTLE curricula, which is associated with the Hestenes/ASU Modeling Physics curriculum and has been reviewed for NYSS match in yet another separate accompanying paper.^{6,7} The CASTLE curricula can be used to make possible additions and modifications in order to meet the NYSS.
+Mr. Chris Filkins, a teacher at Fredonia High

+School who teaches Regents Physics with the Modeling Curricula, finds that much of the modeling physics electricity and magnetism is not only supplemented by the CASTLE material but the two are complementary to each other.6

-The largest area of un-represented material in the Modeling Curricula as compared to the NYSS are those atomic and modern physics concepts such as those of Standard 4, Key Idea 5.3 "Compare energy relationships within an atom's nucleus to those outside the nucleus."
+The largest amount of under-represented material in the Modeling Curricula according to the NYSS are the atomic and modern physics concepts such as those of Standard 4, Key Idea 5.3 "Compare energy relationships within an atoms nucleus to those outside the nucleus."
 There are no applicable parts of the Modeling Curriculum that cover this type of material.
-To teach this section of the NYSS, outside materials can be obtained through programs such as the Contemporary Physics Education Project (CPEP).8 CPEP offers many hands on activities and labs that students can do in order to obtain optimal understanding.
+To teach this section of the NYSS, I suggest using outside materials such as the Contemporary Physics Education Project (CPEP).8 CPEP offers many hands-on activities and labs for students.

-Although modeling imports many activities which may be used as lab activities, a possible concern in teaching from the modeling curriculum is that documentation of the 1200 minutes of laboratory activities may be lacking.
+Although modeling imports many activities which may be used as lab activities, a possible concern in teaching from the modeling curriculum is that documentation of the 1200 minutes of laboratory activities may be felt to be lacking, as these activities do not produce traditional, formal laboratory reports.
 In order to teach the modeling curriculum effectively a strategy known as white boarding may be used.
 A white board is a 32" x 24" piece of white tile board.
 Groups of 2-4 students are given whiteboards and dry erase markers and asked to answer conceptual problems in approximately 20 minutes.
-In order to document this time affectively, digital photographs may be appropriate while students are collaborating on the whiteboard work.
+In order to document this time affectively, digital photographs may be used while students are collaborating on the whiteboard work.
 Whiteboards are collected and coarsely group graded, related problems are given on exams and homework.
-Whiteboard problems are typically modified from curricular materials.9 At the conclusion of the white boarding activity, a variation of the following can be done in order to fully utilize the potential of the activities.10
+Whiteboard problems are typically modified from curricular materials.
+At the conclusion of the white boarding activity, a variation of the following can be done in order to fully utilize the potential of the activities.
+On the activities of the activities.

 - Student discourse is anchored in the collaborative construction of solutions to abstract problems on their whiteboards rather than focused on real apparatus. - No round-robin group presentation is made at the end, though groups may be called upon during an instructor-led debriefing. - White boards may also be created in explaining classroom demonstrations for elaborate systems in order to explain physical phenomena.
-Formal lab write-ups can be produced along with the aid of photographs for documentation of laboratory time.
+Formal lab writeups can be produced along with the aid of photographs for documentation of laboratory time.